“Most Innovative Project to

 Implementing “Smart Inhaler Interventions" with safety-net providers to improve the control of asthma for underserved children at high-risks from pollution.

-Building an "Asthma Heat Map and Alert" with community health organizations that pinpoints asthmatic hotspots to guide preventive care for asthma and air quality remediation efforts.
+Building an "Asthma Attack Map and Text" with community health organizations that pinpoints asthmatic hotspots to guide preventive care for asthma and air quality remediation efforts.

 Childhood Asthma in Los Angeles County